10 Best Richmond Brunch Spots To Feast At In 2023 (+ What To Order)

 If you’ve never had a pineapple bun, then you’re in for a real treat.
 Lido’s has delicious, fresh out of the oven, soft and fluffy pineapple buns that we’d vote for as the best pineapple buns in the city.
 With a crispy top and a slice of cold butter in the middle, try these super buns along with Lido’s scrumptious Egg tarts and hot Milk Tea.
 You can thank us later.

 What to order: Pineapple Bun, Egg Tarts, Milk Tea

 Address: 4231 Hazelbridge Way, Richmond, BC V6X 3L7

 Who doesn’t love good and wholesome soul and comfort food for brunch?
 We all do, and if you find yourself in Richmond and craving a classy, yet homemade style of brunch, then head on over to Chef’s Playground Eatery.
 With classic food, a great ambience and top notch service, Chef’s Playground is among the best brunch spots to visit in the city.

-What to order: Beef Brisket Braised Benny, CPE breakfast, Duck Burger, Loaded Cheese Burger
+What to order: Beef Brisket Braised Benny, Truffle Mushroom Burger, Bacon Cheddar Burger, Hong Kong Milk Tea

 If you are ever in the mood for some authentic Szechuan and Hunan cuisine that’s made to perfection, then Shanghai River is the place to drop by for brunch.
 With world-class chefs, friendly and attentive waiting staff, and a genuine care for serving you quality food, Shanghai River is definitely one of the best spots for a memorable brunch.